Does it matter what you wear to an IEP meeting? Yes.

-Now, here’s my disclaimer: This is a blog for IEP advice, and that’s all this is, IEP advice based on my personal experiences as a special education advocate.
+Now, here’s my disclaimer: This is a blog for IEP advice.
+That’s all this is-IEP advice based on my personal experiences as a special education advocate.
 This is in no way meant to shame parents or stress parents out.
-I get it–sometimes you have to come right from work, so you might be wearing scrubs, a fast food uniform or something else.
+I get it.
+Sometimes you have to come right from work, so you might be wearing scrubs, a fast food uniform or something else.
 It happens, that’s life.
 I also focused this on inexpensive items and I personally have recently purchased similar items (sweaters) at my own Goodwill store for $2.
 If you have the time and the situation allows for it, I would bring a change of clothes with you to work.

 How I choose IEP meeting clothes:

 My entire life, because it appeals to me and because I am painfully practical.
 I choose boring, classic clothing.
 Lots of solids in neutral blues, reds, tans.
 I use a bracelet or a scarf to add a pop of color if I need to.

 - Comfortable-You may be sitting for a few hours and you want to be able to focus on your child.
 You may have to go through security at some schools.
 Maybe you have to walk a great distance in heavy rain, extreme cold or extreme heat.
 You want to be comfortable.
 Now is not the time to try something new or something that you know needs to be adjusted.